jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 For this example, your informatics employees or students might write a paper using simulated data or publicly available data to look at methods for creating biomarkers scores.
 Their studies could better inform you about how to think about testing the utility of colerectal biomarkers for diagnosis purposes.

-### Finding and creating good relationships with collaborators, employees, and students

-This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/).

-In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly if you have different expertise.
-We will also provide information about how to maintain a good relationship.

-1) **Look for people who are easy to communicate with.**

-Especially for projects with multidisciplinary teams, good communication is vital.
-Look for people who are easy for you to talk to.

-This can **vary** by your unique personality traits, but in general we suggest that you look for people who are:

- - compassionate/polite
- - explain things clearly
- - seem open and enthusiastic to learn new things
- - respect your knowledge
- - appear to get things done (based on their CV / reputation)

-In Roger's words:

-> "If you dont feel comfortable asking (stupid) questions, pointing out problems, or making suggestions, then chances are the science will not be as good as it could be."

-2) **Take your time**

-It is not always obvious who you feel most comfortable working with until you encounter an issue.
-In the case of finding a collaborator, take the time to get to know people at seminars and workshops.
-Chat with people casually about your work.

-For emplyees and mentees, allow time to get comfortable talking to one another.
-Given the power dynamic, it is important to openly express areas that are new to you and communicate respect for their knowledge.

-In all cases, (with collaborators, employees, and mentees) build in extra time for such projects to allow for teaching time.
-You can teach them about your domain and they can teach you about theirs.
-This may feel like it is taking extra time but it will ultimately pay off more in the end, as you will better be able to work as a team to ask the most **useful and testable** hypotheses.

-3) **Continue to take your time**

-As a project continues, new challenges will arise and this will again require more time for teaching one another about the scientific process specific to your domain.
-Build in breathing room in the project schedule where possible, to allow for time for setbacks.
-You may be unaware of the setbacks that you may encounter for work outside of your expertise.

-AVOCADO move other stuff here about time etc.

 ### The lonely bioinformatician